Double (association football): Ecuador

+In Ecuador, no team has won the double of the Ecuadorian Serie A and the Copa Ecuador.

 Paraguay

-In Paraguay, there is no national cup; the Paraguayan Primera División is the only national football competition in the country.
+Club Libertad are the only club to complete the double having won both the Paraguayan Primera Division and Copa Paraguay in 2023.

 Peru

 In Peru, there is no national cup; the Peruvian Primera División is the only national football competition in the country.

 Uruguay

 In Uruguay, three teams have won the Double of the Uruguayan Primera División and the Copa de Competencia (defunct).

 Venezuela

-To complete the double, a club must win the Venezuelan Primera División and the Copa Venezuela.
+In Venezuela, seven teams have won the Double of the Venezuelan Primera División and the Copa Venezuela.

 CONCACAF

 Anguilla

 In Anguilla, there is no national cup; the Anguillan League is the only national football competition in the country.

 Antigua and Barbuda

 In Antigua and Barbuda, two teams have won the Double of the Premier Division and the FA Cup.

 Aruba

 In Aruba, two teams have won the Double of the Division di Honor and the Torneo Copa Betico Croes.

 Bahamas

 In the Bahamas, two teams have won the Double of the Senior League and the President's Cup.